tesujimath/letters-to-amy/content/post/the-belt-of-truth/index.md

 Dear Amy,

-Thank you so much for last week's email — what a lot has been going on!
+Thank you so much for last week's email⸺what a lot has been going on!
 I hope by now you've been enjoying your well-deserved break, and that the Lord is doing a work of refreshing and refilling.

 In your email you referred to the armour of God, which has prompted me to spend some time reflecting on that.
 You know how I love to unpack these things!
 I'll start with this: